reflectoring/reflectoring.github.io/_posts/2017-10-28-reasons-for-consumer-driven-contracts.md

 You are no longer testing the business logic but you are concentrating your test efforts on the potentially fragile interface structure (while covering your business logic with isolated tests, I hope).

+## Complexity

+For an E2E runtime environment, you have to deploy containers running your services, their databases and any other dependencies they might have, each in a specified versions.
+Nowadays, tools like Docker and kubernetes make this a lot easier than it was when services were hosted on bare metal.
+However, you have to implement an automatism that executes this deployment when the tests are to be run.
+You do not have this kind of complexity with mock tests.

 ## Test Data

 Test data is always an issue when implementing tests of any sort.
-In E2E tests test data is especially troublesome since you have potentially many components each with their own database.
+In E2E tests test data is especially troublesome since you have potentially many services each with their own database.
 To set up a test environment for those E2E tests you have to provide each of those databases with test data that match the expectations of your tests.

 TODO: Image with multiple service containers and highlighted databases

-The data in each database has to match to data in the other databases to enable valid testing scenarios across multiple components.
+The data in each database has to match to data in the other databases to enable valid testing scenarios across multiple services.
 Beyond that, you have to implement a potentially complex automation to fire up your databases in a defined state.

 In mock tests, on the other hand, you can define the data to be sent / returned directly in the consumer and provider mocks